 Commending the CDC for making the change, the American Academy of Pediatrics issued a statement noting that it affirmed what pediatricians have long recognized: "There is simply no safe level of lead exposure for children, " said AAP President Robert W. Block, MD.

 Find the lead.
 If a child tests negative for lead and you live in a house built before 1978, you might still want to know whether any painted surfaces contain lead, as remodeling and even sanding could release it.

 Your home might not be the only source of lead.
 Children can be exposed to lead if they attend day care in a pre-1978 building.
 Toys can be another source, as we reported in New worries over lead, for which we tested some lead kits on dishes, toys, and other household objects.
 Toys have lower lead limits than pre-1978 house paint.
-You'll find photos and descriptions of recalled products on the website of the Consumer Product Safety Commission, where you can also sign up to get e-mail notification of product recalls.
+Check the website of the Consumer Product Safety Commission for recalls.

 Another option is to hire a trained XRF (X-ray fluorescence) technician to screen for lead.
 Or you can send samples to a lab instead.
 If you choose to do that, be aware that the results are measured on a different scale: parts per million, not milligrams per square centimeter.
 An XRF gun isn't the best choice for some surfaces.
 And if you get positive results, you should follow up with a lab test.
 XRF screening costs about $500 for an average home.
 Lab testing of paint chips can cost $85 per sample.

-Consumers Union, the advocacy arm of Consumer Reports, believes there are probably no safe levels of lead, especially for children.
-If your child and home test positive for lead and you've eliminated other sources, consider remediation.
+Since there is no safe level of lead exposure, Consumers Union, the advocacy arm of Consumer Reports, suggests that if your child and home test positive for lead and you've eliminated other sources, consider remediation.